sav-che/TL-2/Authors/Woolsey, Theodore Salisbury, Jr. {std. Woolsey}.md

-> [!cite] BHL link: this entry starts at [page 451](https://www.biodiversitylibrary.org/item/103250#page/511/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 451](https://www.biodiversitylibrary.org/page/33066791) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Woolsey, Theodore Salisbury, Jr. (1880-1933), United States forester and botanist; AB Yale Univ.
-1901, Master of Forestry Yale 1903; with the United States Forestry Service 1908-1915; lecturer in forestry Yale ca. 1912, 1916-1917; on active service in Europe 1917-1919; from 1919 consulting forester in New Haven. (*Woolsey*).
+1901, Master of Forestry Yale 1903; with the United States Forestry Service 1908-1915; lecturer in forestry Yale ca. 1912, 1916-1917; on active service in Europe 1917-1919; from 1919 consulting forester in New Haven.
+**Abbreviated name**: *Woolsey*

 #### Herbarium and types